nosovk/flowershow/content/NA/Sales/merchant/2023-09-14-merchant-system.md

 In case you work as a proxy to bank you don't need to build tokenizer, bank provides you with everything.
 You still have to acquire PCI DSS, but with a smaller scope.
 But you will have to build something to bring additional value to users.
 I need to clarify what exactly you want to provide on top of card processing, because your fee will be bigger than at a classical merchant provider (but you have no need to buy a licensee)

+## What we can build
+- we can build CRM
+- we can build payment Widget/API for customers ([example](https://g-24.pro/wid/))
+- we can build integration with bank API to process cards (but we need to get that API first, because we never worked within US bank API).
+And we will have to certify part of the system with PCI DSS (external audit and certification, at least half year on that process).
+- we can build backend/frontend to cover another user stories, but at first step we have to clarify and describe them.